openstack/tacker/doc/source/install/deploy_openwrt.rst

                                   --public
 ..

-2. The below example shows how to create the OpenWRT-based Firewall VNF.
+2.The below example shows how to create the OpenWRT-based Firewall VNF.
 First, we have a yaml template which contains the configuration of OpenWRT as shown below: